EMC China Lab

 4. Products requiring epa certification:

 a.
-Pesticides such as insecticides, rodenticides, herbicides, fungicides, repellents, and antimicrobial products.
+Pesticides such as insecticides, rodenticides, herbicides, fungicides, repellents, and antiMICrobial products.

 b.
 Pesticide devices like UV devices, sound emitters, bug zappers, vibration devices, water/air treatment devices, etc.